AndroidPillars/Flutter/CHAPTER-7.md

   @override
   void initState(){
     super.initState();
-    // This will called at first
+    // This will called at first(i.e) which gets triggered when the state gets initially initialized.
   }
   @override
   void didChangeDependencies(){